DIG-/pw-auto-login/readme.md

 Installation
 ------------
-Use the `setup.exe` or download the portable ones.
+Use the `pwal-setup.exe` or download the portable ones.
 Everything is available on [release page](https://github.com/DIG-/pw-auto-login/releases).

 *!* **Do not download from other sources.**